vymn/Dashbord/README.md

 #TODO: DON'T FORGET TO LOCALIZE THE CODE

 #TODO: check every component to make sure there is nomore FUCKING to-dos

 #TODO: check every component to make sure there is nomore FUCKING to-dos

 #TODO: check every component to make sure there is nomore FUCKING to-dos

 #TODO: check every component to make sure there is nomore FUCKING to-dos

 #TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos
-TODO: check every component to make sure there is nomore FUCKING to-dos